OpenNebula/docs/source/release_notes/release_notes_46beta/upgrade_40.rst

     configuration parameters in oned.conf for this driver, see http://opennebula.org/documentation:rel4.4:upgrade

-In OpenNebula 4.4, each tm\_mad driver has a TM\_MAD\_CONF section in oned.conf.
+Since OpenNebula 4.4, each tm\_mad driver has a TM\_MAD\_CONF section in oned.conf.
 If you developed the driver, it should be fairly easy to define the required information looking at the existing ones:

 .. code::